|

 Species: Pacific harbor seal, Phoca vitulina richardsi

-Location: La Jolla, California, USA | A Pacific harbor seal leaves the surf to haul out on a sandy beach.
+Pacific harbor seal swims in the protected waters of Childrens Pool in La Jolla, California.
 This group of harbor seals, which has formed a breeding colony at a small but popular beach near San Diego, is at the center of considerable controversy.
 While harbor seals are protected from harassment by the Marine Mammal Protection Act and other legislation, local interests would like to see the seals leave so that people can resume using the beach.

 Species: Pacific harbor seal, Phoca vitulina richardsi